Fathatulkhayr/Cyclistic-Analysis/README.md

 #  Goggle Data Analytics Captsone Project
-This is the repository for the goggle data analytics capstone project.
+This is the repository for my goggle data analytics capstone project.

 # Cyclistic-Analysis
 by Fathatulkhayr